sadmananik/genContent-studio/docs/user-guide.md

 The server validates access.
 Frontend controls improve the user experience but are not the security boundary.

+### Quick reactions

+While working in a shared Text or Image Workspace, select the smile button beside the active collaborators to open the **Quick reactions** menu.
+Select a preset reaction to send it immediately to everyone currently connected to that project:

+- Hi.
+- You still there?
+- Yes or No.
+- Looks good.
+- Perfect.
+- Working on it.
+- Wait or Done.
+- Great, Nice work, or Awesome.

+The reaction appears briefly with the sender's name, emoji, and message.
+Your own reaction is shown in the same way as reactions received from other collaborators.
+Viewers can send and receive reactions because reactions do not change project content.

+Quick reactions are temporary.
+They are only delivered to active collaborators in the current project room and are not shown to users who join later.
+They do not modify the text editor, image canvas, save state, AI history, or audit history.
+The reaction menu is unavailable while the realtime connection is unavailable, and rapid repeated sends are limited.

 ## Sharing Projects

 Only the owner can manage sharing.